Am I a Candidate for Dental Implants Quincy, MA

 Am I a candidate for dental implants if my teeth fell out a long time ago?

-At Premier Dental of Quincy and Milton, we treat patients in all stages of life and often work with seniors who receive dentures after tooth loss and now feel dissatisfaction with the results.
+At Core Dental Group and Implants Center, we treat patients in all stages of life and often work with seniors who receive dentures after tooth loss and now feel dissatisfaction with the results.
 While dentures are effective, they have a level of inconvenience.
 Patients need to take the dentures out to clean and soak them on a regular basis.
 In other situations, patients can struggle with the dentures slipping out on accident.
 Unfortunately, after losing an adult tooth, the body goes through the process of resorption.
 Through resorption, the body leaches calcium from the jawbone for use elsewhere.
 A patient who has lost teeth may not have a jawbone that is dense enough for the procedure.
 In this case, we may need to perform a bone graft or refer you to specialist for one.
 The other solution to consider would be mini-dental implants, where the actual post is shorter, requiring less bone density to remain in place.

 Dental implants are by far the best solution for tooth loss.
 A dental implant can look so natural that other people may not be able to tell which tooth is the replacement.
 It is also durable enough to allow you to engage in high impact activities, like running a marathon or singing in the choir without worrying about your tooth becoming loose.
 With dental implants, you will also be able to eat all of your favorite foods.
 Patients are able to smile with confidence after getting dental implants..